kids-first/kf-api-search-members/README.md

 These environment variables can be used to override default configuration:
 - ES_HOST : Elastic Search cluster Host
 - ES_PORTS : Elastic Search cluster Port List (ex. : ES_PORTS.0=9200, ES_PORTS.1=9300 )
+- ES_SSL : Set to `true` to enable https connection when using a http client
 - JWT_PUBLIC_KEY_URL : URL of the public key used to decrypt JWT token
 - APPLICATION_SECRET : secret of the play application